nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.md

 **Device metadata:**

-- Manufacturer, ManufacturersModelName, SoftwareVersion, DeviceSerialNumber, StimulationSystemName, NavigationSystemName
+- Manufacturer, ManufacturersModelName, SoftwareVersion, DeviceSerialNumber, Navigation, NavigationModelName, NavigationSoftwareVersion

 Additionally, the _nibs.json file introduces a dedicated hardware block called 'CoilSet', which captures detailed physical and electromagnetic parameters of one or more stimulation coils used in the session.
 This structure allows precise modeling, reproducibility, and harmonization of coil-related effects across studies.